 Canada's official development assistance tends to put a premium on control, tight timelines, and results-based management.
-It prioritizes easily measurable short-term changes in place of the complex long-term changes necessary to address the issues of power and of access to and control over resources that are central to eliminating gender inequalities and alleviating women's poverty.
+It prioritizes easily measurable short-term changes in place of the complex long-term changes necessary to address the issues of power over, access to, and control over resources that are central to eliminating gender inequalities and alleviating women's poverty.